20 Ongoing Memorial Day Appliance Sales to Shop Today

 Following the principle of buy more, save more, LG is offering escalating savings when you bundle multiple appliances.
 If you purchase two appliances, the company will take off $200.
 Buying three appliances saves you $400, and purchasing four or more will take $600 off your total.

 Samsung has its bundles priced to move.
-The company has created a collection of bundles that will save you $4,063 on top appliances, like the popular glass-front Bespoke series.
+The company has created a collection of bundles that will save you as much as $3,850 on top appliances, like the popular glass-front Bespoke series.
 What if you want to save big in a more mix-and-match selection?
-You can build your own bundle, get exactly what you want and still save up to $1,500.
+You can build your own bundle, get exactly what you want and still save up to $2,500.

 Looking for more bundles?